 The VCAA Early Years Twilight Seminar series is designed to engage early years multidisciplinary networks and communities of practice.
 It focuses on the Victorian Early Years Learning and Development Framework (VEYLDF), evidence-based research, resources and implications for practice.
 Intentional teaching and instructional support is a specific feature of these interactive seminars.

-The seminars are held at the Bastow Institute of Educational Leadership in North Melbourne, and broadcast to network sites across Melbourne and Victoria via video conferencing.
+The seminars are held at the Bastow Institute of Educational Leadership in North Melbourne, and broadcast to network sites across Melbourne and Victoria via video conferencing, and YouTube live stream.
 All sessions are held from 5.30pm to 7pm.

 Opportunities to support the seminars

 The VCAA encourages early years multidisciplinary networks to host these events via video conference in local communities.
 To host an Early Years Twilight Seminar by video conference, contact the VCAA Early Years Unit at:

 Recordings and transcripts from past seminars can be accessed on the

 To access DET professional learning modules go to the DET website: